Learnemy/website/content/post/how-to-overcome-cultural-language-differences-and-scale-a-devrel-program.md

 Both of which are not ideal because:

-##### Copy-pasting a DevRel program ignores local context & affects engagement
+#### Copy-pasting a DevRel program ignores local context & affects engagement

 For example, it is very common to find overnight hackathons in the USA where alcohol and communal resting areas are provided. **While these may be perks in that country, it would be tone-deaf to audiences in other markets**, such as Indonesia and Pakistan.

 It may also discourage women from participating as it’s not safe for them to be out late, more so if they’re expected to rest in a gender-neutral communal space.

-##### Outsourcing entirely to a local partner affects your effectiveness as a DevRel professional
+#### Outsourcing entirely to a local partner affects your effectiveness as a DevRel professional

 **You know your company’s culture, internal dynamics, resources, and goals far better than any partners.** You are the best person to get things done while maintaining brand consistencies globally.

 I believe that a company should own their relationships with developers, not a third party.
 I’ve seen amazing community leaders move away from specific companies because they didn’t like the partner’s management style.

 [![Alt Text](https://res.cloudinary.com/practicaldev/image/fetch/s--2RvTBmc5--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/6h93d9obf73fqz18kcym.png)](https://res.cloudinary.com/practicaldev/image/fetch/s--2RvTBmc5--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/6h93d9obf73fqz18kcym.png)

-    The best analogy to scaling developer relations programs.
-I'm lovin' it.

 ### Same same but different is my recommendation